ThorstenDoherr/searchengine/SE/searchengine.md

 By default, the SearchEngine does not acknowledge the presence of destructive search types and treats them like all other.
 This changes when the <i>Icomparmode</i> parameter is set to a value larger than zero.
 If there are any destructive preparers involved with the current search, the SearchEngine will initiate refinement of the new candidates as follows:

-0. Continue if destructive search types were involved with the current search, otherwise ignore refinement request.
+0. Continue, if destructive search types were involved with the current search.
+Otherwise, ignore refinement request.
 1. Identities are set to zero for the results of the current run.
 2. The SearchEngine calls the <b>refine</b> method on the current run.
 It compares the original fields of the search and base table where the associated search types contain destructive preparers using the LRCPD method.
 This method returns a string similarity percentage which will be weighted by the priorities for the corresponding search types.
 This constitutes the "destructive search types" part of the identity.
 3. The remaining identity for the involved search types with non-destructive preparers is calculated by a final step using the <b>research</b> function, which is based on the frequency heuristic.
 This constitutes the "non-destructive search types" part of the identity.